montilab/K2Taxonomer/README.md

 K2Taxonomer requires two data inputs

-  - An object comprising expression and observation data.
+  - An object comprising expression and metadata.
 This must be one of three object classes: `ExpressionSet`, `Seurat`, or `SingleCellExperiment`.
   - An object comprising a named list of gene signatures

-##### Expression and observational data
+##### Expression and metadata

-This example was written for a seurat object which includes the following
+The following example takes a seurat object as input, which includes the following

   - An "integrated" data slot which contains batch corrected scaled data used in Seurat clustering.
   - An "RNA" slot containing the un-integreated expression data